gonnect-uk/databricks-mlops/README.md

 The framework provides type-safe deployment of models to Databricks Model Registry and serving endpoints.
 Deployment configurations are validated with Pydantic models, ensuring all required fields are present and properly typed.

+For detailed deployment options, see the [model deployment documentation](docs/DEPLOYMENT.md).

 ## 🌐 Model Serving

 The framework provides strongly-typed clients for interacting with Databricks model serving endpoints, ensuring type safety throughout the request-response cycle.
 The focus is on classical machine learning tasks like classification and regression.

+For more advanced serving configurations, see the [detailed model serving guide](docs/MODEL_SERVING.md).

 ### Example: Model Serving for Tabular Data